tbali0524/playground-c2779db2/markdowns/coding-style.md

 ;
 ```

 This config file tells which folders and files to include/exclude, and which rules to apply.
-I still need to apply some command line arguments:
+We still need to apply some command line arguments:

 ```bat
 php-cs-fixer fix --dry-run --show-progress=dots --ansi --diff -vv .